BookOps-CAT/cat-tickets/README.md

 	+ any imbalances between agents' workloads

 + what are proprtions of ticket types?
++ what are average resolution times before and after reorganization?
 + how often tickets are miscategorized by callers?
 + how often tickets are not for CAT?
 + how often issue to resolve orginated in other dept. than CAT?